AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 ---
-title: MFTF CLI commands | Commerce Testing
+title: Functional Testing Framework CLI commands | Commerce Testing
 description: Learn about the bin/mftf command-line interface (CLI) tool for the Functional Testing Framework.
 ---

 # CLI commands: vendor/bin/mftf

-The Magento Functional Testing Framework (MFTF) introduces the command line interface (CLI) tool `vendor/bin/mftf` to facilitate your interaction with the framework.
+The Functional Testing Framework (MFTF) introduces the command line interface (CLI) tool `vendor/bin/mftf` to facilitate your interaction with the framework.

 Note that `mftf` commands replace the `robo` commands that were used in previous releases.